 It’s important for each person to understand what the other wants to achieve financially, both in the relationship and for themselves.

-But once you’re on the same page it makes managing money so much easier, from everyday issues like choosing a restaurant to tough decisions like how much to spend on a house or where to send the kids to school.
+But once you’re on the same page it makes managing money so much easier.
+From everyday issues like choosing a restaurant to tough decisions like how much to spend on a house or where to send the kids to school.

+I’d be remiss if I offered money tips that could save your marriage and didn’t mention this one.
 If one person is squirrelling away every spare dollar while the other is consistently blowing their pay cheque on the latest ‘must haves’, sooner or later things will come to conflict.

 This can be avoided by making sure your spending habits are compatible.
 A budget will help here, as will understanding each other’s goals.